still hanging onto Windows XP

 — it plays every kind of audio and video imaginable.

-The Top 5 Free Media Players for Windows
+5 Free Media Players for Windows: Which Is Best?

-The Top 5 Free Media Players for Windows Strong media player apps always rise to the top and it's not important which one you use.
+5 Free Media Players for Windows: Which Is Best?
+Strong media player apps always rise to the top and it's not important which one you use.
 The best media player for you is the one you most enjoy using.
 We suggest the following...

 Music streamers will be disappointed that Spotify has dropped support for Windows XP, but you can still use the Web Player (even though